whouishere/kissasian.go/README.md

 go build -o main.go bin/kissasiandb
 ```

-__DISCLAIMER__: If you're on Windows, you need to insert `.exe` at the end of the command in order to execute it.
+__DISCLAIMER__: If you're on Windows, you need to insert `.exe` at the end of the command in order to execute the binary.